 LIC Singapore defines "available capital" to be share capital and accumulated profits in the insurance fund.
 The immediate holding company and ultimate holding company, LIC of India, ensures that the insurer has adequate capital in order to meet its obligations and to sustain ongoing operations.

 LIC Singapore started operations in 2013 with paid-up ordinary share capital of \$23.9 million.
-LIC Singapore's CAR ratio in 2015 was 4780% and well above the regulatory minimum.
+LIC Singapore's CAR ratio as on 31/12/2017 was 1179.24% and well above the regulatory minimum.